awsdocs/amazon-redshift-developer-guide/doc_source/r_CTAS_examples.md

 eventname | character varying(200) | none     | f       | 0
 ```

-The following statement redistributes the EVENT table on a different key column from the incoming data, which is sorted on the EVENTID column, and defines no SORTKEY column; therefore the table is not sorted\.
+The following statement redistributes the EVENT table on a different key column from the incoming data, which is sorted on the EVENTID column, and defines no SORTKEY column; therefore the table isn't sorted\.

 ```
 create table venuedistevent distkey(venueid)